codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/mutable-objects-aliasing-revisited.md

-###  Aliasing revisited

 Remember that when you assign an object to a variable, you are assigning a *reference* to an object.
 It is possible to have multiple variables that refer to the same object.
-The memory diagram in Figure 11.5 shows the result.
+The memory diagram in Figure 0.5 shows the result.

 ```code
 Rectangle box1 = new Rectangle(0, 0, 100, 200);